Inside: The best one pot chicken alfredo recipe

 Today, I’m sharing a quick and easy dinner recipe that is absolutely delicious.
 This one-pan chicken alfredo is perfect for busy weeknights, or any night when you want to have dinner on the table in about 30 minutes.
 Serve this alongside a simple salad for a meal the whole family will love.
-The best part of this chicken alfredo is that it is made in just one pan, just like my Skillet Enchiladas.
-Easy prep, and easy cleanup!
+The best part of this chicken alfredo is that it is made in just one pan, Easy prep, and easy cleanup!

 Let me show you how quick this chicken alfredo whips up: Start by browning the chicken in olive oil over medium-high heat.
 Turn the heat down and add minced garlic.
 Sauté for about a minute.
 Add chicken broth, cream, and uncooked pasta to pan.
 Turn up the heat until mixture starts to simmer, then cover the pan and turn the heat back to a simmer.